 If you are being monitored in this way, you will stay in the intensive care unit (ICU) overnight or for a few days.
-Your length of stay will depend on your condition and how long your doctor wants you to be monitored.
+Your length of stay will depend on your condition and how long your doctor wants to monitor you.